Reference

 Why it matters: 87% of ML models never make it to production.
 MLOps is the bridge between data science experiments and business value.

-Read full definition →Model Card
+Read the full definition →

-Responsible AIA standardized "nutrition label" for an AI model, documenting what it does, how it was trained, and where it might fail.
+A standardized "nutrition label" for an AI model, documenting what it does, how it was trained, and where it might fail.

 A documentation framework that provides essential information about a model including intended use, performance metrics, training data, limitations, and ethical considerations.
 Promotes transparency and accountability.